There is a secret about longevity, living a long time. The secret is simple: The longer you live, the longer you live!

 Many financial planners are turning towards products that remove the risk of the longevity problem, allowing an insurance company to bear the longevity risk, annuity companies issue and manage annuity products.

-Many types of annuity products are available, even those who pay interest (yield) which are similar in structure to bank CDs.
-However, the real benefit of annuities is the income provision, income that can pay for any time period, even lifetime.
+Many types of annuity products are available, even those who pay interest (yield), which are similar in structure to bank CDs.
+However, the real benefit of annuities is the income provision, income that can pay for any period, even lifetime.

-The questions often asked is “What happens to the money in an annuity if a person dies early?
+The question often asked is “What happens to the money in an annuity if a person dies early?
 Does the annuity company keep the money?”